Regulationtimelineenforcementdeadlines

 AI Literacy Obligation

 Article 4 of the AI Act requires providers and deployers to ensure that their staff and other persons dealing with the operation and use of AI systems have a sufficient level of AI literacy.
-While this obligation formally applies from 2 August 2025, organisations were encouraged to begin training programmes during this preparatory phase.
+Organisations were encouraged to begin training programmes during this preparatory phase.

 Phase 2: Prohibited Practices (February 2025)